 1. New Clothes for the Kids

 Your kids will still look cute in all your vacation photos even if they aren’t wearing brand-new T-shirts or jeans.
 So don’t spring for a new wardrobe before heading off to your destination—especially since there’s a chance those new duds could get left behind at the hotel or spilled on repeatedly from eating on the go.

 “I feel like I’ve fallen into that trap many times,” says Kirsten Maxwell of Kids Are a Trip.
 “So now I bring clothes that are still decent enough, but if they do get ruined, I don’t mind it so much.”

 Sally Black, director of the Family Travel Association, recommends taking that idea one step further, especially if you’re traveling to a country where there might be residents in need.

 “Pack last year’s clothes the kids are just about ready to grow out of, and then donate them so local kids can use them,” she says.
 “It saves you room on the way back, and you can do something good by paying it forward.”

 You need enough diapers and baby wipes to get you to your destination, and some extra for emergencies.
-“But this is not a product that you have to pack an extra suitcase of,” says Kyle McCarthy, editor of the Family Travel Forum.
+“But this isn’t something that’s worth an extra suitcase” says Kyle McCarthy, editor of the Family Travel Forum.
 “Diapers are sold everywhere in the world.”